Convergence of genealogies through spinal decomposition with an application to population genetics: Convergence of marked branching processes

-\begin{remark}[Polar decomposition] An mmm-space $[X,d,\mu]$ can be seen as a pair $(\bar{\mu}, [X,d,\hat{\mu}])$ where $\bar{\mu} = \mu(X)$ is the total mass of $\mu$ and $\hat{\mu} = \mu / \bar{\mu}$ is the renormalized probability measure.
+\begin{remark}[Polar decomposition] An mmm-space $[X,d,\mu] \ne \mathbf{0}$ can be seen as a pair $(\bar{\mu}, [X,d,\hat{\mu}])$ where $\bar{\mu} = \mu(X \times E)$ is the total mass of $\mu$ and $\hat{\mu} = \mu / \bar{\mu}$ is the renormalized probability measure.
 This is the so-called \emph{polar decomposition} of $[X,d,\mu]$ \cite{depperschmidt2019treevalued}.
 The space of all polar decompositions is naturally endowed with the product topology, where the space of all \emph{probability} mmm-spaces is endowed with the more standard marked Gromov-weak topology restricted to probability mmm-spaces \cite{depperschmidt_marked_2011}.
-It is not hard to see that the map taking an mmm-space to its polar decomposition is an homeomorphism.
+It is not hard to see that the map taking non-null mmm-spaces to their polar decompositions is an homeomorphism.

-An important consequence of this remark is that the convergence in distribution of a sequence of mmm-spaces $[X_n, d_n, \mu_n]$ implies that of $[X_n, d_n, \hat{\mu}_n]$.
+An important consequence of this remark is that the convergence in distribution of a sequence of mmm-spaces $[X_n, d_n, \mu_n]$ implies that of $[X_n, d_n, \hat{\mu}_n]$, provided that the limit mmm-space is a.s.\ non-null.
 In particular, for ultrametric spaces, it implies the convergence in distribution of the genealogy of $k$ individuals sampled from $[X_n ,d_n ,\mu_n]$ according to $\hat{\mu}_n$. \end{remark}

 Many properties of the marked Gromov-weak topology are derived in \cite{depperschmidt_marked_2011} under the further assumption that $\mu$ is a probability measure.
-Relaxing this assumption to account for finite measures is quite straightforward but requires some caution, as the total mass of $\mu$ can now drift to zero of infinity.
+Relaxing this assumption to account for finite measures is quite straightforward but requires some caution, as the total mass of $\mu$ can now drift to zero or infinity.
 In particular, the following result shows that $\Pi$ forms a convergence determining class only when the limit satisfies a moment condition, which is a well-known criterion for a real variable to be identified by its moments, see for instance \cite[Theorem~3.3.25]{durrett_probability_2019}.
 This result was already stated for metric measure spaces without marks in \cite[Lemma~2.7]{depperschmidt2019treevalued}.

 \begin{proposition} Suppose that $[X,d,\mu]$ is a random mmm-space verifying

 Then, for a sequence $[X_n, d_n, \mu_n]$ of random mmm-spaces to converge in distribution for the marked Gromov-weak topology to $[X,d,\mu]$ it is sufficient that